inkVerb/VIP/501/Lesson-06.md

 ```

 ### AJAX Security Summary

-- While you can check the *claimed* sending server from the header, that don't prove much
+- While you can check the *claimed* sending server from the header, that doesn't prove much
-- Testing a token that we created and stored in the _SESSION is quite fool proof
+- Testing a token that we created and stored in the `_SESSION` is quite fool proof
   - Except for a brute force attack testing millions of tokens; any brute force prevention should stop that

 ___